isPique/Instaloader-Scripts/README.md

 # Usage

-* Please make sure you don't use a VPN before running the script, because if you use VPN while running the script, this happens;
+* Please make sure you don't use a VPN before running the script, because if you do, this happens;

 ![Action Blocked](https://github.com/isPique/Instaloader-Scripts/assets/139041426/723a4edf-806b-4e69-85d6-c0c2499db226)